ahamedminhaj/vsts-extensions-controllibrary/README.md

 A work item form custom control can take some user inputs to configure the control.
 I'll describe what inputs are required for eah of the control below.

 This extension is an attempt to provide samples to other users to help them write their own extensions targeting work item form.
-There are 8 work item contributions in this extension, 7 of which are custom controls and 1 is a form group contribution -
+There are 6 work item control contributions in this extension -

 * <a href="#datetime">DateTime Control</a>
 * <a href="#pattern">Pattern Control</a>